 For many folks, zero-drop shoes promote a natural foot position and can even help solve foot and leg pain.
 However, zero-drop shoes are not for everyone.
 We always recommend researching and testing if zero-drop shoes will work for your biomechanics.

 The biggest downside of these shoes is their lower durability.
 Due to their lightweight uppers, the Lone Peak 9s won’t last as long as more durable, heavier options.
-That also means they’re too light and thin to offer much protection from water or inclement weather, so we don’t recommend them for especially wet or cold routes.
+That also means they’re too light and thin to offer much insulation from the cold and wet, so we don’t recommend them for especially chilly routes.

 That said, Altra hits the nail on the head when it comes to a wide toe box, burly traction, and a comfy, lightweight build.
 The Lone Peak 9 is the reigning champion of the zero-drop world for good reason, and this pair could become your favorite too.